 What are the placement exams?
 Do I need to take

-Some students are required to take placements exams.
-The
+Some students are required to take placements exams in the

-placement exams are to determine that students are ready to begin
+exams are to determine that students are ready to begin taking

 Do you offer work / study?